 IMMA is a Public Body and a Company Limited by Guarantee registered in the Republic of Ireland.
 As such it must observe and comply with the Governing Laws of the Republic of Ireland and applicable overarching EU Laws and Regulations, including compliance with the Companies Act 2014.
-The Directors of the Board are appointed by the Minister for Culture, Heritage and the Gaeltacht.
+The Directors of the Board are appointed by the Minister for Tourism, Culture, Arts, Gaeltacht, Sports & Media.
 The Board has collective responsibility for promoting the success and long-term sustainability of IMMA.
 Its key roles include governing the business of the organisation and supporting IMMA achieve its vision and mission.
 The Board provides strategic guidance to the Director and Senior Management and monitors the activities and effectiveness of the organisation.